MKLab-ITI/pygrank/docs/userguide/quickstart.md

 # Quickstart

-1.&nbsp;Install the library with `pip install pygrank`, import it, and construct a node ranking algorithm
+1.&nbsp;Install the library with `pip install pygrank` and import it.
-(incrementally apply postprocessors with `>>`).
+Construct a node ranking algorithm from a graph filter by incrementally applying postprocessors with `>>`.
-There are many components and parameters to find good configurations; [autotuning](../advanced/autotuning.md) may be helpful.
+There are many components and parameters, and [autotuning](autotuning.md) may find good configurations.

 ```python
 import pygrank as pg